begin-theadventure/dxvk-caches/README.md

-# dxvk-caches
+# dxvk-caches - v10 branch
+Branch for DXVK state caches up to version 1.10.3.

 [DXVK caches to reduce stuttering!](https://github.com/doitsujin/dxvk#state-cache)

 Feel free to contribute new caches or for merge with existing ones in:

-*Note*: don't submit caches that have been upgraded from v10, as this may [cause crashes](https://github.com/doitsujin/dxvk/releases/tag/v2.0) with the latest v15 version.

 [_issues_](https://github.com/begin-theadventure/dxvk-caches/issues/): search to see if the issue already exists, if not create a new one (per game), paste the download link or compress with zip and attach;